Ellipse120/frontend-slides/slides.md

 UX (user experience): How a user interacts with the application

 Version control: The process of tracking and controlling changes to your source code

 ---

-Optimizing the user experience.

-Using HTML, JavaScript and CSS to bring concepts to life.

-Developing and maintaining the user interface.

-Implementing design on mobile websites.

-Creating tools that improve site interaction regardless of the browser.

-Managing software workflow.

-Following SEO best practices.

-Fixing bugs and testing for usability.

----